Severswoed/GlowStatus/docs/build.md

 - **Google OAuth errors:**
   Double-check your consent screen, scopes, and credentials.

+- **PyInstaller --name parameter not working:**
+  - Try cleaning build cache: `rm -rf build/ dist/ __pycache__/ *.spec`
+  - Use `pyi-makespec` to generate spec file first, then edit and build
+  - Check PyInstaller version: `pyinstaller --version` (should be 5.0+)
+  - Try using forward slashes in paths even on Windows
+  - As workaround: build normally then rename `dist/tray_app` to `dist/GlowStatus`

 - **Missing SignTool:**
   - Install Windows SDK or Visual Studio with Windows development tools